Welcome to the new updated Wolfblood FAQ!

 It’s A Promise That I Keep, music by Andy Price, lyrics Klause White, performed by Lisa Knapp.
 The soundtrack isn’t available to buy yet, but I wouldn’t be surprised if that changed soon…

 At the moment, there are two sets of DVD releases:

-Season one and season two DVDs have been released in Germany, and are available in many countries via Amazon and other online retailers.
+Season one, two and three DVDs have been released in Germany, and are available in many other countries via Amazon and other online retailers.
 They can be played with the original English-language soundtrack (original actors’ voices, music, etc), as well as in a dubbed German-language version.
 Check your DVD player can play a Region 2 disc before ordering!

-And a season one DVD released in the US, available from all the usual retailers.
-Again, this is available to other countries from online retailers.
+And all three seasons are available on DVD in the US, available from all the usual retailers.
+Again, this is available to ship to other countries from Amazon and other online retailers.
 Check your DVD player can play a Region 1 disc before ordering!

-A UK DVD release is planned, but I don’t have any details on when yet.
+A UK DVD release will hopefully happen eventually, but I don’t have any details on when yet.